Home > Resources > Blog > Does Flash win over HTML5 for interactive design tool development?

-With this increasing demand, our team did thorough analysis on the subject that whether HTML5 can really replace Flash for developing interactive design tools.
+With this increasing demand, our team did a thorough analysis of the subject that whether HTML5 can really replace Flash for developing interactive design tools.

 I would like to share what are the results of their analysis:

-- HTML5 is the gaining visibility for simple interactivity including charting, some limited 3D vector graphics, image transforms, video, audio etc. But advanced effects and interactive features still looks far away.
+HTML5 is gaining visibility for simple interactivity including charting, some limited 3D vector graphics, image transforms, video, audio, etc. But advanced effects and interactive features still look far away.

 We have even started developing our design tool solution on HTML5 and here are initial differences that we have encountered:

 With HTML5 image masking is neither up-to-the-mark nor smooth.
 Flash does the job much better.

 Flash is much faster in calculating areas and diameters for accurate printable outputs.